 Schedule I. Federally exempt under 42 U.S.C. § 1996a and 21 CFR 1307.31 for bona fide ceremonial use by Indians practicing traditional Indian religions (Native American Church).

 Measure 109 psilocybin services (2023).
 Licensed facilitators administer psilocybin at licensed service centers; no physician referral required; clients must be 21+.
+As of 2026, over 100 service centers are licensed and operating statewide.

 Measure 110 (2020) decriminalized all drug possession; partially rolled back by HB 4002 (2024) which restored misdemeanor personal-use possession.